usdoj-crt/beta-ada/_pages/help.md

 ## Resources for New Construction and Alternations

-### For business that are open to public

-When businesses build or alter buildings or other facilities, they must make them accessible to people with disabilities.
-To make them accessible, businesses need to follow the ADA Standards for Accessible Design.
+When state/local governments and businesses build or alter buildings or other facilities, they must make them accessible to people with disabilities.
+To make them accessible, state/local governments and businesses need to follow the [ADA Standards for Accessible Design](https://www.ada.gov/law-and-regs/design-standards/2010-stds/).
 The information below is intended to help get you started.

-#### ADA Standards Basics
+### ADA Standards Basics

 {% details Chapter 1: Application and Administration expandable %}